drethedevjs/family-photography/README.md

 ## 🎨 Features

-- 🚨 NOT YET OPTIMIZED FOR MOBILE 🚨
 - ✅ Beautiful, responsive UI with Tailwind CSS
 - ✅ Photo gallery to showcase portfolio
 - ✅ Contact form for inquiries